Muddy Walks: Bluebell Woods

 Are your local bluebells featured in our list?
 If so, now is the time to get out and enjoy them.

-Half the world’s population of bluebells can be found in the UK and there are loads of gorgeous places to admire them in Cornwall – while we can’t travel too far, there should be some local enough to you so that you can make it out and enjoy them before they disappear for the summer.
+Half the world’s population of bluebells can be found in the UK and there are loads of gorgeous places to admire them in Cornwall – here are eight beautiful bluebell walks to be going on with, which should keep you busy right the way through the month.
+Got any more suggestions?
+Let us know in the comments!

-The historic Enys Gardens are famous for their incredible display of bluebells but you’ll have to plan this one a bit and make a contribution (£5 adults, £2 kids) but its well worth it.
-The gardens are open on Tues, Thurs and Sun, from 2-5pm — although during the annual Bluebell Festival (29 Apr – 7 May), you can visit every day, from 11am-5pm.
-If you fancy grabbing a beer with a killer Cornish view afterwards, you’re just a 10-minute drive from Muddy favourite, The Pandora Inn.
+The historic Enys Gardens are famous for their incredible display of bluebells but you’ll have to plan this one a bit and book in advance.
+Gardens open 1 April for five days for the Easter Trail and then close until the Bluebell Festival which runs from 1 -9 May when the gardens are open 11am-5pm every day.
+Come May you’ll be able to sip a beer with a killer Cornish view afterwards as you’re just a 10-minute drive from Muddy favourite, The Pandora Inn.

 Really popular with families, this beautiful woodland near Bodmin is a great place to walk or cycle and is carpeted with bluebells at this time of year.
 Feeling peckish?
-I like a walk with a café me – and in Cardinham Woods you’ll find one of the most idyllic little woodland cafés anywhere – with delicious lunches and tea and cake galore.
+You’ll find one of the most idyllic little woodland cafés anywhere – with delicious lunches and tea and cake galore.
+No booking necessary.

 Just outside Truro, down the sort of very narrow roads that have grass growing down the middle, is the pretty little village of Idless, with its watermill and ancient woodland.
 Idless was chosen by the Forestry Commission as one of the ten best places in the UK to see bluebells growing wild – so despite the hairy roads, you really ought to go.
 It’s also popular with mountain bikers, if you prefer to speed past the bluebells on two wheels.